kwanit1142/Human-Detection-from-Infrared-Images/README.md

 * Model Implementation on Videos and Live feed
 * More accuracy according to Available dataset and Computation Power.

-### Following are the Materials, Literature and Resources, required to Construct the Detection System.

 ### Dataset Sources

 * "LSI-Far" Infrared Dataset (http://portal.uc3m.es/portal/page/portal/dpto_ing_sistemas_automatica/investigacion/IntelligentSystemsLab/research/InfraredDataset)